camunda-community-hub/micronaut-camunda-platform-7/README.md

 # micronaut-camunda-bpm

-This open source project allows you to easily integrate [Camunda Platform](https://camunda.com/products/camunda-platform/) into [Micronaut](https://micronaut.io) projects.
+This open source project allows you to easily integrate [Camunda Platform 7](https://camunda.com/products/camunda-platform/) into [Micronaut](https://micronaut.io) projects.

 The Micronaut Framework is known for its efficient use of resources.
 With this integration you embed the [BPMN 2.0](https://www.bpmn.org/) compliant and developer friendly Camunda process engine with minimal memory footprint into your application.